 Because of the complex needs of the communities served I felt it crucial to recruit, vet, train and compensate highly experienced certified yoga instructors to deliver yoga in non-traditional settings and provide a safe and brave space for practitioners.

 I bring a blend of private and public sector experience as a fundraiser, leader, social change advocate and passionate yogini.
-I am a certified yoga teacher and founder of “Lions, Cobras and Swans, Oh My (OM)” children’s yoga model.

 My yoga credentials include 200 Registered Yoga Alliance training from Mosaic Yoga in Golden Hill, Prison Yoga Project training and Uprising Yoga training for incarcerated youth and underserved communities.